Karl Dunbar

-Karmichael MacKenzie "Karl" Dunbar II (born May 18, 1967) is an American football coach and former defensive lineman.
-He is currently the defensive line coach for the Pittsburgh Steelers.
-He previously coached defensive line for the Buffalo Bills, New York Jets, Minnesota Vikings and Chicago Bears in the National Football League (NFL).
+Karmichael MacKenzie "Karl" Dunbar II (born May 18, 1967) is an American football coach and former player.
+He is now the defensive line coach for the New York Jets of the National Football League (NFL).
+He previously coached defensive line for the Buffalo Bills, Pittsburgh Steelers, Minnesota Vikings and Chicago Bears in the NFL.

 Playing career

 Dunbar was a second-team All-SEC defensive tackle as a senior at LSU.

 He was selected by the Pittsburgh Steelers in the eighth round, 209th overall, of the 1990 NFL draft.
 Dunbar was out of football in 1990 and 1991, but returned to play for the Orlando Thunder in the World League of American Football in 1992.
 Dunbar played three seasons in the NFL for the New Orleans Saints in 1993 and Arizona Cardinals in 1994 and 1995.
 He also played for the Rhein Fire in NFL Europe in 1995.